FAE Alumni

 Dr. M. Loring Burgess

-• Associate Osteologist, Peabody Museum, Harvard Univeristy
+• Associate Osteologist, Peabody Museum, Harvard University, Cambridge, MA

-• Ph.D., 2018 - Ontogenetic Changes in Limb Bone Structural Properties and Locomotor Behavior in Pan
+• Ph.D., 2018 - Ontogenetic changes in limb bone structural properties and locomotor behavior in Pan

-Dr. Stephanie Canington
+Dr. Stephanie L. Canington

 • Ph.D., 2023 - The natural history and feeding ecologies of lemurs (lnfraorder Lemuriformes) in wild and human-maintained habitats

-• E-mail: steph.canington@gmail.com
+• E-mail: scaning(at)upenn.edu

 Dr. Amy E. Chew

-• Ph.D., 2005 - Biostratigraphy, Paleoecology and synchronized evolution in the Early Eocene mammalian fauna of the Central Bighorn Basin, Wyoming
+• Ph.D., 2005 - Biostratigraphy, paleoecology and synchronized evolution in the Early Eocene mammalian fauna of the Central Bighorn Basin, Wyoming

-Dr. Brenda Chinnery
+Dr. Brenda J. Chinnery

 • Most recent academic address: Lecturer, School of Biological Sciences, University of Texas at Austin, Austin, TX